systemslab/popper-paper/paper/paper.md

 the need for a new methodology that:

-  * Is reproducible without incurring any extra work for the researcher.
-It should require the same or less effort than current practices with the difference of doing things in a systematic way.
+  * Is reproducible without incurring any extra work for the researcher and requires the same or less effort than current practices with the difference of doing things in a systematic way.
   * Improves the personal workflows of scientists by having a common methodology that works for as many projects as possible and that